nkurtov/cv/index.md

 # Nikolay Kurtov
-Senior SWE-SRE at YouTube
+**Senior SWE-SRE at YouTube**
 nkurtov@gmail.com
 +41795061891

 ## Experience

-**Google, Tech Lead of YouTube Core SRE** - Oct 2018 - Present
+**Tech Lead of YouTube Core SRE at Google**
+Oct 2018 - Present

-Keeping youtube.com running by improving end-to-end success metrics, onboarding multiple new systems.
+Keeping youtube.com running by improving end-to-end success metrics, managing multiple infrastructure migrations, onboarding new systems.
 Defining quarterly goals for the team, and getting new team members oncall.

+**Knowledge Graph infrastructure at Google**
-**Google, Knowledge Graph infrastructure** - Apr 2016 - Sep 2018
+Apr 2016 - Sep 2018
 Developed a new critical piece of infrastructure, improving reliability and throughput of the system.
 Designed and developed multiple components of the system, APIs for other teams.

+**Knowledge Graph quality at Google**
-**Google, Knowledge Graph quality** - Dec 2014 - Mar 2016
+Dec 2014 - Mar 2016
 Improved Machine learning reconciliation of music entities, affecting 0.32% of all web search traffic.

+**Geo logs processing at Google**
-**Google, Geo logs processing** - Nov 2013 - Nov 2014
+Nov 2013 - Nov 2014
 Extracted new metrics from logs and made them available to developers.
 Was the project lead.
 The project is active to this day, its data is integrated into Google My Business.
 [Example](https://s3.amazonaws.com/images.seroundtable.com/google-my-business-directions-heatmap-insights-1521122194.jpg).

+**Geo data quality at Google**
-**Google, Geo data quality** - Oct 2012 - Oct 2013
+Oct 2012 - Oct 2013
 Designed and implemented a high-precision machine learning system, which greatly decreased the rate of duplicate business listings on the map of Russia.

+**Google Offers**
-**Google Offers** - Aug 2011 - Sep 2012
+Aug 2011 - Sep 2012
 Developed a system for personalized offers targeting both for email distribution and online distribution.

-**Software Engineer at Intel** - April 2010 - June 2011
+**Software Engineer at Intel**
+April 2010 - June 2011
 Identified opportunities of improving performance of Intel C++ Compiler on Intel Atom microarchitecture on CPU2000 and EEMBC 1.1 suites, and of newnew microarchitectures on CPU2006 suites.

-**Intern Software Engineer at Intel** - May 2008 - Mar 2010
+**Intern Software Engineer at Intel**
+May 2008 - Mar 2010
 Developed parts of [Intel Concurrent Collections for C++](https://icnc.github.io/).
 Developed benchmarks and improved performance and scalability of the library.

-**Intel Student Laboratory** - Mar 2008 - May 2008
+**Intel Student Laboratory**
+Mar 2008 - May 2008
 Added support for edge profiling in Apache Harmony Jitrino.JET compiler.

-**xored software, Inc.** - Apr 2007 - Feb 2008
+**xored software, Inc.**
+Apr 2007 - Feb 2008
 Quality Assurance, Webmaster, managed Continuous Integration and administered Debian servers.

-**SWSoft Student Laboratory** - Jul 2006 - Jan 2007
+**SWSoft Student Laboratory**
+Jul 2006 - Jan 2007
 Developed a physics engine for one game, and level generation and sound programming for another game.

 ## Open-source projects

 *   **Hive Web** - Web client for playing [Hive](https://en.wikipedia.org/wiki/Hive_(game)), written in Haskell. https://hub.darcs.net/orfest/hiveweb
 *   **AppleSID** - tracks signal amplitude of VLF radio stations to detect Solar Flares.
 Written in Rust. https://nest.pijul.com/orfest/applesid